MoneyMG/PathCast/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## What is PathCast?

+**PathCast** is an educational and exploratory data analysis tool designed to support the development of machine learning frameworks—specifically for diffusion process classification and parameter estimation.

+### PathCast has three main goals:

+- **Introduce diffusion processes in an accessible way**
+  - Current focus includes: Geometric Brownian Motion (GBM), Ornstein-Uhlenbeck (OU), and OU with jumps.
+- **Highlight unique characteristics of each process**
+  - What components are deterministic vs. probabilistic?
+  - What tools can help us classify a process?
+  - What assumptions underlie each model, and how can we address their limitations?
+- **Explore how machine learning can enhance decision-making**
+  - How do we quantify confidence in our classifications and parameter estimates?
+  - What would a manual classification process look like—and how could ML improve it?

+### Future Development Plans

+- Develop and test machine learning algorithms
+  - Focus on improving process classification, parameter estimation, and strategy selection
+- Reverse-engineer trading strategies using classified processes and estimated parameters
+  - Understand how specific dynamics influence strategic decisions
+- Use process parameters to simulate strategy performance
+  - Assess robustness under different stochastic regimes
+- Screen for similar processes across a market universe
+  - Identify clusters of assets with comparable dynamics to build a diverse, tradeable strategy

 ## Installation

 You can install the development version of `{PathCast}` like so: